arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.14.16
+Elementary row operations do not change the row space of a matrix.
+This means that, given matrix `A`, `rowspace(A) == rowspace(rref(A))`.
+Another trick for finding the row space of a matrix is to find the column space of the transpose of A.

 ### 10.13.16
 The *Psychomachia* is a poem by Prudentius written in the fifth century AD.